jmanthony3/Archimedes/docs/class/engr-704-001-partial-differential-equations/application-of-numerical-methods-on-hyperbolic-pde.md

 $\dots$

 This can be modified by replacing higher-order, temporal derivatives with spatial derivatives.
-The solution to the #PDE, in general, does not satisfy the difference equation, so must use #PDE+#TE to define the derivatives (which can be painful) according to [[modified-upstream]]
+The solution to the #PDE, in general, does not satisfy the difference equation, so must use #PDE+#TE to define the derivatives (which can be painful) according to [[modified-upstream]].

 The shift condition, $u_{j}^{n + 1} = u_{j - 1}^{n}$ (recalling: $u_{j}^{n + 1} = (1 - v)u_{j}^{n} + vu_{j - 1}^{n}$) allows the #FDE to becomes the exact solution to the #PDE when $v = 1$.
 Artificial viscosity (numerical viscosity or numerical diffusion) is viscous like: $$\frac{c\Delta x}{2}(1 - v)\frac{\partial^{2}u}{\partial x^{2}},$$ when $v \neq 1$.
 This is typical of first-order methods.
 Dissipative effect is a result of even-order derivatives in #TE.
 Effect of odd-ordered derivatives is that phase relations between the various waves are distorted (dispersion): $$-\frac{(c\Delta x)^{2}}{\dots}$$